Battle of Sluys: Aftermath

 Tactically the battle allowed Edward to land his army, which went on to besiege Tournai, a city in Flanders loyal to Philip VI, although the campaign ended in failure.
 In the aftermath of the battle, the French suffered an invasion scare and rushed troops to their coastal districts.
-Philip ordered that Barbavera be arrested for desertion.
+Philip ordered that Barbavera be arrested for desertion; Barbavera was imprisoned until the following year.
 Strategically the victory had little effect.
 It gave the English fleet naval supremacy in the English Channel, but Philip had greater resources than Edward and was able to rapidly rebuild the French navy around the ships which had escaped and those which were not involved in the battle.
 Within a month a French squadron under their new admiral, Robert de Houdetot, captured 30 merchantmen from an English wool convoy and threw the crews overboard.
 French ships continued to capture English merchantmen in the North Sea and to run men and munitions to their allies, the Scots.
 Nevertheless, the naval historian Graham Cushway says the loss of mariners economically devastated Norman and Picard maritime trade.
 An almshouse was set up at Leure (near Harfleur) to care for survivors too injured to work as seamen.

 English coastal communities rejoiced in the victory and in the relief from French raids they supposed it brought.
 They were mistaken; later in the year the French raided the Isle of Wight, Portland, Teignmouth, Plymouth and the Channel Islands.
 The English retaliated in September by raiding Brest, capturing many ships, including six fully laden Genoese merchantmen.
 In 1341 French, Castilian and Portuguese squadrons successfully interdicted English communications with Gascony.
 Edward made some efforts to remove a few of his more corrupt officials, and revoked some privileges of some of the ports which had failed to supply ships.

 The battle was later commemorated on Edward's gold noble coin, which depicted the King seated in a ship.
 The inscription reads: IHC TRANSIENS PER MEDIUM ILLORUM IBAT ("Jesus passing through the midst of them went his way"), an antiphon based on the Gospel of Luke 4:30, a text which was commonly invoked at the time for protection against harm in battle.